hasura/graphql-engine/docs/graphql/manual/mutations/index.rst

   :depth: 1
   :local:

-GraphQL mutations are used to modify server-side data (i.e. write, update or delete data).
-As with queries, mutation fields are auto-generated based on the Postgres schema.
+GraphQL mutations are used to modify data on the server (i.e. write, update or delete data).

+Hasura GraphQL engine auto-generates mutations as part of the GraphQL schema from your Postgres schema model.

+Data of all tables in the database tracked by the GraphQL engine can be modified over the GraphQL endpoint.
+If you have a tracked table in your database, its insert/update/delete mutation fields are added as nested fields under the  ``mutation_root`` root level type.

 Types of mutation requests
 --------------------------

-Let's use this reference author/article schema to look at different types of mutations.
+The following types of mutation requests are possible:

 .. toctree::
   :maxdepth: 1